snabblab/snabblab-nixos/README.md

 machine there is a [separate channel] (https://hydra.snabb.co/jobset/domenkozar-sandbox/snabblab#tabs-channels) that serves up that machine's software and configuration.

+This is WIP and only build- machines are automatically deployed.

 ### Testing Snabblab changes manually